Ukpong Eyo, Ph.D.

 Joseph Uweru, B.Sc., M.Sc.

 Joseph (Joe) was born and raised in Nigeria where he obtained his Bachelor’s and Master’s degrees in Physiology from the Ahmadu Bello University, Zaria and the University of Lagos, Lagos, respectively.
-His research seeks to elucidate the role of microglia P2Y12 receptor in neurodevelopment and neurodevelopmental pathologies.
+His doctoral research in the MicroglEyo Lab seeks to elucidate the role of microglial P2Y12 receptor in neurodevelopment and neurodevelopmental pathologies with a focus on microglial-neuronal interactions (Uweru et al., 2019; Badimon et al, 2020).
 Outside the lab, he enjoys listening to music, reading, exercising/strolling etc.

-Lara is a pre-medical student from Fredericksburg, VA.
+Lara is a pre-medical senior and Neuroscience Major from Fredericksburg, VA.
+She is working as an undergraduate research assistant to Dr. Bisht (video).
 Alongside involvement in research, Lara enjoys traveling, ice skating, and finding opportunities to care for individuals in need.

-Zainab is a third-year student from Herndon, VA.
-She plans to major in biology and minor in psychology.
+Zainab is a senior student from Herndon, VA.
+She is majoring in biology and minoring in psychology.
+In the MicroglEyo Lab, she works as an undergraduate research assistant for Dr. Bisht.
 She loves traveling to new places and exploring a variety of fields in science.

-Brij is a second-year student from Roanoke, VA.
-He plans on majoring in neuroscience.
+Brij is a third-year student from Roanoke, VA.
+He plans on majoring in neuroscience and is currently working with Dr. Sharma in his project investigating microglial roles in chemoconvulsive seizures.
 He loves playing tennis and learning about the different aspects of science.

-Saipranusha is a first-year student from Aldie, VA.
+Saipranusha is a second-year student from Aldie, VA.
 She plans on majoring in cognitive science and minoring in statistics.
+She is an undergraduate research assistant with Dr. Bisht.
 She loves to travel and explore new cultures, dance, and expand her knowledge by exploring different areas of science.